 The above models of linear dynamical networks, if not autonomous, typically start with chosen input and output channels.
 However, from a practical point of view, it may be desired to conduct multiple experiments, with different choices of input and output channels, on the same dynamical network.
 The above freedom of choosing inputs and outputs of one network is not captured in the above modeling frameworks.
 Moreover, from a theoretical point of view, it is often not clear how these models are connected, and what underlying assumptions have been made when choosing a particular model.
 Overall, we argue that there is a lack of a unified theoretical framework for looking at these different linear network models.

 The above two problems motivate us to adopt the perspective from the behavioral system theory, introduced by Willems \cite{willems1989models,willems1991paradigms}.
 In the behavioral theory, possible time trajectories in $(\mathbb{R}^q)^{\mathbb{Z}_+}$ allowed by a system, also called behaviors, take the central role.
 Different models that can generate the behaviors are regarded as different representations of the system.
-Therefore, many system-theoretical properties, like controllability, are generalized as properties of behaviors instead of representations.
 One of the most novel aspects in the behavioral theory is that inputs and outputs are not pre-distinguished but deduced from the modeling framework.
 This shows the potential of the behavioral theory to capture different experimental settings in modeling linear dynamical networks.
 Another important feature of the behavioral theory is that an axiomatic characterization of linear system representation is provided: A subset of $(\mathbb{R}^q)^{\mathbb{Z}_+}$ is closed, linear, and shift-invariant (time-invariant) iff it can be represented by a polynomial model \cite{willems1986time}.
 This brings polynomial models onto the central stage, and their connections with other representations have also been established \cite{willems1991paradigms}.
 This axiomatic characterization is particularly suitable for understanding the assumptions and connections of different network models.